 Bekker, E. I., Kotov, A. A., & Taylor, D. J. 2012.
 A revision of the subgenus Eurycercus (Eurycercus) Baird, 1843 emend. nov.
-(Cladocera: Eurycercidae) in the Holarctic with description of a new species from Alaska.
-Zootaxa in press.
+(Cladocera: Eurycercidae) in the Holarctic with the description of a new species from Alaska.
+Zootaxa 3206:1-40.
+PDF

 Taylor, D. J., Dittmar, K., Ballinger, M. J., & Bruenn, J. A. 2011.
 Evolutionary maintenance of filovirus-like genes in bat genomes.
 BMC Evolutionary biology 11:336.
 PDF